SomeoneElseOSM/SomeoneElse-map/about.md

 * OSM - OpenStreetMap's "[Standard](https://github.com/gravitystorm/openstreetmap-carto)" map tiles.
 * DE - Openstreetmap.de's "[deutscher Stil](https://www.openstreetmap.de/germanstyle.html)".
-* OS 201604 - Ordnance Survey's OS OpenData StreetView, from 2016.
+* OS 201604 - Ordnance Survey's OS OpenData StreetView, from April 2016.
-* OS OM Local - Ordnance Survey's OS OpenMap Local, from 2021.
+* OS OM Local - Ordnance Survey's OS OpenMap Local, from October 2022.
+* Humanitarian - OSM France's humanitarian tiles.
 * Boundaries - European boundaries, designed to be used as an overlay for the "Default" layer.
 * GPS - GPS traces that have been uploaded to OpenStreetMap.
 * Current flooding - Using up-to-date Environment Agency data, show when certain footpaths and other areas are flooded.
 See [here](https://www.openstreetmap.org/user/SomeoneElse/diary/398374).
 * LA PRoW - English and Welsh local authority rights-of-way data, from rowmaps.com (where licence permits).
 See [this message](https://lists.openstreetmap.org/pipermail/talk-gb/2021-December/028217.html).
-* No vis paths - paths that aren't designated as England/Wales public rights of way that aren't particular visible or are particularly demanding.
+* No vis paths - paths that aren't designated as England/Wales public rights of way that aren't particularly visible or are particularly demanding.
+* OSMUK cadastral parcels - Zoom 18 and above only.
+See [here](https://osmuk.org/cadastral-parcels/).

 ## Why is this map better than other maps made using OSM data?

 It handles a much larger proportion of the tags used in OSM [than other maps](https://taginfo.openstreetmap.org/projects).
-It groups similar objects together, so for example "shop=vehicle" will appear with the same icon as "shop-car".
+It groups similar objects together, so for example "shop=vehicle" will appear with the same icon as "shop=car".
 It does this via osm2pgsql and lua to customise the database for rendering, making queries easy to write.

 It uses a wider variety of icons than other maps, especially icons with a small modifier indicating a certain feature, such as a shop that sells zero-waste products.